linode/docs/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm.md

     ![Selecting the distribution's kernel](/docs/assets/boot-settings-kernel-grub2.png "Selecting the distribution's kernel")

-5. Hit **Save Changes** at the bottom of the page and reboot into the new kernel.
+5. Click **Save Changes** at the bottom of the page and reboot into the new kernel.

 Once booted, you can verify the kernel information with `uname`:

     uname -r

 This should return something similar to:

     4.8.13-1-ARCH